logo

 Start Packing

 It might seem like you have all the time in the world, but now is when you should stock up on packing supplies and get started.
 Even if it’s just one box a day, you’ll thank yourself as your move-out date approaches.
+You do not want to find out that you don’t have enough moving supplies the day of the move-out.
 Start by packing items you rarely use.
 Examples of what to pack first include:

 • Off-season clothing such as your winter jacket if you’re moving during the summer